bosskabouter/volatalk/README.md

 #### Invitation

-Users can invite others by sharing an invitation.
-This invite is a URL pointing to the origin of the location where the sender installed the PWA from (https://volatalk.org), concatenated with the following parameters;
+Users can share signed invites in URL or by QR.
+This invite points to the origin of the location where the sender installed the PWA from (https://volatalk.org), concatenated with the following parameters;

     a. ?f=[`sender.PeerID`]
     b. &k=[`An additional invitation text`]
     c. &s=[`sign(a+b, sender.privateKey)`]

 A signed invitation prevents people from creating invites in name of someone else.
-Only the user can create a signed invite.
-Others can however resend an invitation the user sent out earlier, or try to establish a connection to an otherwise known Peer ID.
+Only the user can create a signed invite for his account.
+Once the invitation is sent, it could be used by N others to connect to user.
+The user will receive these connection requests and decides if he wishes to connect.

-The application permits transmission of the invite through QR.
+The application permits transmission of the invite through QR scanning, mobile sharing or on desktop by clipboard copy.
+Other ways of transmission including ultrasonic using [quiet-js](https://github.com/quiet/quiet-js) are being evaluated.

 #### Connection request